The Online Form Builder Blog

 How to Create Multi-Language Forms

 We’ve now released the first international version of FormSmarts.
 Form users now see instructions, error messages, and confirmation messages in their preferred language.
-FormSmarts is already available in 24 languages, and more translations are under way.
+FormSmarts is already available in 27 languages, and more translations are under way.

 Other changes worth mentioning:

-How the Form Language is Selected
+How the Language of a Form is Selected

 Each time a form is loaded, FormSmarts customizes it based on the language preferences set in the user’s browser.
 Common text, error, help and confirmation messages will be displayed in the form user’s preferred language, not necessarily in the language you used to create the form.
 For example, if you built a form in English but some of your visitors have set Spanish as their preferred language, those users will see the form questions and the text you entered in English, and help and confirmation messages in Spanish.